jerquinigo/GeneralAssembly_Interview_Teaching_Lesson/README.md

 const cannot be reassigned a new piece of data.
 This is good to use for variables that should not be changed such as a math formula. example would be like "pi".
 Changing the value of pi would lead to funny math calculations.

 For this lesson we will be using string and numbers data types.
-Here is a list of data types used by JavaScript
+Here is a list of other data types used by JavaScript

 ## More info on data types